winifred-kay/CPEN-405-COURSE-PROJECT-GROUP-SIX/README.md

 # Required softwares to access this project files
 * WEKA for data mining and machine learning
 * MATLAB for optimization problems
+# Insights on each part of the project
+* PART 1
+This part entails the use of the WEKA software to analyse, classify and draw conclusion using a selected dataset from the UCI Machine Learning Repository.
+It involves the use of classification algorithms such as the Naive Bayes, decision trees, Logistic regression etc to perform data mining task and draw analysis on a dataset.
+* PART 2
+* PART 3